- Why you might consider joining a clinical trial

 You should not participate in a cancer clinical trial unless it has approval from an Australian Human Research Ethics Committee.
 All Australian cancer clinical trials are required to be registered with the Australian and New Zealand Clinical Trials Registry (www.anzctr.org.au).

-Please click here for a list of current clinical trials.
+Please click here for a list of current clinical trials in South Australia.

 You may decide to join a clinical trial because:

 - The treatment you receive will be at least the best available for your illness.

 - Your health may improve because of the treatment you receive.

 - You may receive a treatment you would not otherwise be able to access.